tbwiik/Travelu/README.md

 - Tests for the application's domain logic which are in the folder [travelu/core/src/test/java/travelu/core](travelu/core/src/test/java/travelu/core)
 - Tests for the application's persistence which are in the folder [travelu/localpersistence/src/test/java/travelu/localpersistence](travelu/localpersistence/src/test/java/travelu/localpersistence)

-- [Package diagram](docs/packageDiagram.plantuml) of the project's architecture
+- [Diagrams](docs/diagrams) of the project's architecture and how the application works

 ## Building & running the project